frogologist/frogologist.github.io/collections/_kb/totara-moodle-web-services.md

 categories: software
 ---

 Moodle and Totara are Learning Management Systems (LMS).
-The both offer a library of integration functions out of the box as part of the web service API.
-Totara Learn includes all of the Moodle functions plus a few more developed by Totara.
+They offer a library of integration functions as part of the web service API.
+Totara Learn includes all of the Moodle functions, plus a few more developed by Totara.

-The built-in documentation occasionally lacks information such as required capabilities and the context or scenario to which the web service applies.
-This article fills those gaps as I encounter them.
+This article fills some gaps in the built-in documentation, including explanatory context, supported use cases and required permissions (capabilities).

-## Moodle and Totara's API documentation
+## Moodle and Totara’s API documentation

-The first port of call is always the LMS's API documentation.
-This article is designed to supplement that information, not act as a substitute.
+The first port of call is always the LMS’s API documentation.
+This article supplements that information.

 ### How do I access the documentation?

-First you need to ensure the documentation is turned on.
+First, you must turn on the documentation.

 1. In the Moodle or Totara site, navigate to https://`yoursiteaddress`/admin/settings.php?section=webserviceprotocols`.
-2. Ensure the checkbox is ticked for **Web services documentation**.
+2. Find the checkbox **Web services documentation** and toggle it on (so it’s ticked).
+Save changes.
 3. Navigate to Site administration > Plugins > Web services > API Documentation.

 The URL for the documentation resembles https://`yoursiteaddress`/admin/webservice/documentation.php.

-You can export the documentation to PDF but be warned: the documentation is so long that some browsers will struggle to do so.
-I personally found that the export worked from a PC but not a Mac, and the in-platform documentation is easier to use.
+You can export the documentation to PDF, but the in-platform documentation is more convenient.
+PDF export worked for me from a PC but not a Mac, perhaps due to the size of the document.

 ### What does the documentation describe?